Everything You Need to Know About Idaho Corporations:

 To start a corporation in Idaho, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Office of the Secretary of State.
 You can file this document online, in person or by mail.
 The articles cost $100 to file.
 Once filed with the state, this document formally creates your Idaho corporation.

 Per ID Code § 30-21-402 (2019), every Idaho corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the SOS’ Idaho Business Name Search and browse until you find the perfect name for your corporation.

 Once you know who your registered agent will be and what your corporation name is, you’re ready to file your Idaho Articles of Incorporation.
 Follow along with our filing instructions below:

 Filing the Idaho Articles of Incorporation

 Learn more about each Articles of Incorporation requirement below.
 Note that the information you provide becomes part of the public record—permanently.
 Or skip the form entirely and hire us to form your Idaho corporation.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
-And for the cheapest way to start a business?
-Pay just $45 out the door with our Corporate Guide Service monthly payment option.

 NOTE: Filing by mail?
 You’ll still need fill out the form online and then print off the form at the end.
 (You likely only need to do this if you want to pay by check or money order.)
 If you use the old paper form or any form not completed through Idaho’s SOSBiz, you’ll incur an extra $20 fee.